ArcBlock/abtnode-docs/src/developer/bundle-blocklets/index.md

   - 'abtnode'
 ---

 Blocklets needs to be bundled before they can deployed to a running ABT Node instance.
-Blocklet bundling is very similar to bundling a typical web application, here are the steps to bundle your javascript blocklets.
+Bundling a blocklet is very similar to bundling a typical web application.
+Here are the steps to bundle a javascript blocklet.

 ### Bundle the frontend

-If your blocklet is built with front-end framework such as React.js, Vue.js, you must bundle them to static files that can be served from a webserver.
+If your blocklet is built with front-end framework such as React.js or Vue.js, you must bundle them to static files that can be served from a webserver.

 #### 1. Get Blocklet DID